steven-deboer/pcc-demo/README.md

 ## Steps

+1. Create a new namespace

+    ```kubectl create ns attacker-demo-1```

-1. Start the container in your cluster.
+2. Start the container in your cluster.
 You can do this by running the following command:

-    ```shell
-    kubectl run -i --tty pcc-demo --image=ghcr.io/steven-deboer/pcc-demo:main --restart=Never -- /bin/sh
+    ```kubectl run pcc-demo --image=ghcr.io/steven-deboer/pcc-demo:main --image-pull-policy=Always -n attacker-demo-1
     ```

-2. Next, manually relearn the container runtime model in Prisma Cloud Compute.
+3. Next, manually relearn the container runtime model in Prisma Cloud Compute.
 This step is necessary to create a baseline for normal behavior within the container.

-    During the relearn phase, make sure to execute the commands `clear` and `date` in the container, so that these commands are part of the learned model.
+go to Monitor - Runtime - Container models and find our container image.

 3. Once the model has learned enough behavior, stop the manual learning process.